 (All dates and times are ET.
 See the Moon Phase Calendar for your city/state.)

-Note: This year, the Full Moon falls on January 31 and then on March 1, meaning that February will not have its own full Moon in 2018!
+Note: This year, full Moons fall on January 31 and on March 1, meaning that February will not have its own full Moon in 2018!
 See our March Moon Guide.

 Last Quarter: February 7, 10:54 A.M.